-Based on i-ready data and data from Illuminate, NJBCC went up 11 points from the previous year in ELA, and 12 points in Math.
+We did not have SBAC data from last year, (None taken) Based on 21-22 i-ready data and data from Illuminate, NJBCC went down 3 points from last years 11 points from the previous year in ELA, and down 5 points from 12 points in Math.
 It is not a apples to apples comparison to the SBAC.
-With that stated, we feel at NJB a huge loss of reading and math skills has opened the achievement gap for the last 19 months of the pandemic.
+(SBAC was given this year and we are awaiting results, which will be released July/August 2022.)
+With that stated, we feel at NJB a huge loss of reading and math skills has opened the achievement gap for the last 28 months of the pandemic.